Subaru FA engine: FA24F

 The FA24F was introduced in 2018 initially for the 2019 model year Subaru Ascent.
 The bore is increased compared to prior FA20 engines, increasing displacement to 2387 cc.
 The engine has an all aluminum head and block in order to keep weight and warm-up times low.
 Direct injection and a turbocharger are used to provide output comparable to a 6-cylinder naturally aspirated engine, and the FA24 uses "regular" (87 AKI) fuel.
 At the 2019 Chicago Auto Show, Subaru unveiled the 2020 model year Subaru Legacy sedan, available starting in fall 2019 and featuring the FA24 as the uplevel engine option.
 The 2020 model year Subaru Outback also featured the FA24 as the uplevel option.

+The FA24F in the Subaru WRX (VB) features a high-octane tune and mechanical changes to some internal engine components.
+According to tuners, the FA24F in the WRX makes about 265 hp and 265-270 lb of torque at the wheels on a dynojet dyno.